pramnora/downloads/README.md

 ### ACTUAL CODE

-Here is an actual example of the command I used to close this repo to my home computer...
+Here is an actual example of the command I used to clone this repo to my home computer...
 > git clone https://github.com/pramnora/downloads.git